nuxeo/nuxeo-labs/nuxeo-labs-utils/README.md

 # List of Utilities

 ## StringList PageProvider
-This PageProvider will return a DocumentModelList ordered in the same order as a StringList field.
+This PageProvider will return a `DocumentModelList` ordered in the same order as a StringList field.

 ### Usage
 To use it, copy the definition in a Studio XML Extension, and set the `xpath` parameter to the StringList field you want to use.
-For example, here we named the page provider "pp_mystringlistfield" and used the `myshcema:mystringlistfield` field:
+For example, here we named the page provider "pp_mystringlistfield" and used the `mysschema:myStringListField` field:

 ```
 <extension target="org.nuxeo.ecm.platform.query.api.PageProviderService"